rr-sepehr-alipour/Auto-PR-Loader/claude-command/README.md

 ### In Claude Code

-1. Navigate to your git repository
+1. Navigate to your git repository and make sure you push your changes
-2. Run the command:
+3. Run the command:
 ```
 /auto-pr
 ```